Proration

 If you choose to bill in advance, an invoice will be generated immediately for the difference in quantities.

-So, if the customer was originally billed for a line item with a quantity of 1, but then part way through the billing cycle upgraded their plan to a quantity of four, then the prorated invoice will generate the amount for a quantity of 3.
+So, if the customer was originally billed for a line item with a quantity of one, but then part way through the billing cycle upgraded their plan to a quantity of four, then the prorated invoice will generate the amount for a quantity of three.
 This would be the amount that was unaccounted for by the original invoice that was billed in advance.
 This scenario would look something like this.

 The customer was billed for this subscription.